abir-taheer/participatory-budgeting/README.md

 # quicker-picker-upper
-Template for quick nodejs/react development
+Site for voting on budgeting proposals